 How do I know if I am eligible to receive an University of Edinburgh Bursary?

-The bursary is available to full-time undergraduate students who usually live in England, Wales and Northern Ireland and who are liable to pay an annual tuition fee of £9,000 in 2015-2016.
+The bursary is available to full-time undergraduate students who usually live in England, Wales and Northern Ireland and who are liable to pay an annual tuition fee of £9,000 in 2016-2017.
 If your residual household income is £42,600 or less you will qualify for a bursary.
 Both independent and dependent students are eligible as long as they meet the other eligibility criteria.

 How do I apply for a bursary?